 Choosing a Periodic or Perpetual Inventory System

-What is the difference between a periodic and a perpetual inventory management system and which is right for your company?
-Most small businesses still use periodic inventory management, although perpetual inventory management is becoming increasingly popular due to the development of more sophisticated computer scanning of inventory, lower software costs, and increased software functionality.
+What differentiates a periodic from a perpetual inventory management system, and which makes the most sense for your company?
+Most small businesses still use periodic inventory management, although perpetual inventory management has become increasingly popular due to the development of more sophisticated computer scanning of inventory, lower software costs, and increased software functionality.

 Periodic Inventory System

-The calculation of the cost of goods sold under the periodic inventory system is:
+You can calculate inventory costs, or cost of goods sold, under the periodic inventory system as follows:

-Beginning inventory + Purchases = Cost of goods available for sale
+Beginning inventory + Purchases = Total cost of inventory (goods)

-Cost of goods available for sale – Ending inventory = Cost of goods sold
+Total cost of inventory – Ending inventory = Total cost of goods sold

-The cost of ending inventory can be calculated by using the LIFO or FIFO inventory accounting methods, or other less common methods.
-Beginning inventory is ending inventory from the previous time period.
+Companies calculate the cost of ending inventory by using the LIFO or FIFO inventory accounting methods, or other less common methods.
+Beginning inventory simply equals the ending inventory from the previous time period.

 Perpetual Inventory System

-A perpetual inventory tracking system records store balances of inventory after every transaction through point-of-sale inventory systems.
+A perpetual inventory tracking system records adjustments to inventory balances after every transaction through point-of-sale inventory systems.

-It eliminates the need for the store to close down for a physical inventory stock-taking as perpetual inventory systems allow for continuous stock-taking.
+This eliminates the need for the store to close down for a physical inventory stock-taking as perpetual inventory systems allow for continuous stock-taking.
 Perpetual inventory systems keep a running account of the company's inventory that updates after every item sale or return.

-Perpetual inventory systems provide the business owner with a record of what is sold, where it was sold from when it was sold, and at what price it was sold.
-As a result, it allows for businesses to have more than one location with one centralized inventory management system.
+Perpetual inventory systems provide the business owner with a record of detailed sale transactions by item, including where, when, and at what price items were sold.
+As a result, businesses can have inventory spread over more than one physical location while maintaining a centralized inventory management system.

 Perpetual vs Periodic Inventory Management